studium-nicog/softa-08-singleton-factory-strategy-jfx/README.md

 ![App layout](./assets/images/Wireframe.svg)

-JavaFX offers two different controls to implement a dropdown:
+JavaFX offers two different controls to implement a drop-down:

 * `ChoiceBox<T>`
 * `ComboBox<T>`

 The difference is that a `ChoiceBox<T>` only calls `toString()` on each element it is representing while it is possible to add a `CellFactory` to a `ComboxBox<T>` instance to define a custom behavior how to display every item.
-As we only want to display static strings to distinguish between different filter options a `ChoiceBox<T>` is totally sufficient for this assignment.
+As we only need to display static strings to distinguish between different filter options a `ChoiceBox<T>` is totally sufficient for this assignment.

 Additionally to the already implemented vegetarian filter of the last assignment we want to introduce the following filtering choices: